frank005/convo_ai/GUIDE2.md

 // Creates frequency analysis and waveform display
 ```

-The visualization works by tapping into the Web Audio API's AnalyserNode.
-As audio streams through the RTC connection, the analyzer performs FFT (Fast Fourier Transform) on the audio buffer, giving you frequency domain data.
-We then map that frequency data to visual bars—higher frequencies create taller bars, giving users an intuitive sense of audio activity.
+The visualization taps into the Web Audio API's AnalyserNode.
+As audio streams through the RTC connection, the analyzer runs FFT (Fast Fourier Transform) on the buffer, giving you frequency domain data.
+Higher frequencies map to taller bars.
+Simple, intuitive feedback about audio activity.

-Why this matters: in testing, I found users were uncertain when to speak without visual feedback.
+In testing, users couldn't tell when to speak without this visual cue.
 They'd interrupt the agent mid-sentence or sit in awkward silence waiting for a response that had already started.
-The waveform solves this—when it's animating, the agent is speaking.
+The waveform fixes this—when it's animating, the agent is speaking.
 When it's flat, the floor is yours.

-There's also a practical debugging benefit.
-When audio isn't working, the waveform immediately tells you if the problem is on the capture side (your mic) or playback side (agent audio).
-Flat waveform while you're speaking?
-Mic permission issue.
-Flat waveform when agent should respond?
-Check your RTC subscription.
+Bonus: when audio breaks, the waveform immediately shows you which side failed.
+Flat while you're speaking?
+Mic permissions.
+Flat when the agent should be responding?
+RTC subscription issue.

 **`subtitles.js`** - Live Caption System